Mandirbazar (community development block): Backward Regions Grant Fund

 South 24 Parganas district is listed as a backward region and receives financial support from the Backward Regions Grant Fund.
 The fund, created by the Government of India, is designed to redress regional imbalances in development.
 As of 2012, 272 districts across the country were listed under this scheme.
 The list includes 11 districts of West Bengal.

 Transport

 Mandirbazar CD block has 3 originating/ terminating bus routes.
 7 bus routes have ceased to operate.

-Madhabpur and Lakshmikantapur are stations on the Sealdah-Namkhana line.
+Madhabpur and Lakshmikantapur are stations on the Sealdah South section.

 Education

-In 2013-14, Mandirbazar CD block had 131 primary schools with 12,735 students, 10 middle schools with 1,402 students, 12 high schools with 5,265 students and 12 higher secondary schools with 7,691 students.
+In 2013–14, Mandirbazar CD block had 131 primary schools with 12,735 students, 10 middle schools with 1,402 students, 12 high schools with 5,265 students and 12 higher secondary schools with 7,691 students.
 Mandirbazar CD block had 1 general degree college with 6,431 students and 291 institutions for special and non-formal education with 12,852 students.